Download the PHP package robsontenorio/laravel-keycloak-guard without Composer

 If you have an users table and want it to be updated (creating or updating users) based on the token, you can inform a custom method on a custom UserProvider, that will be called instead retrieveByCredentials and will receive the complete decoded token as parameter, not just the credentials (as default).
 This will allow you to customize the way you want to interact with your database, before matching and delivering the authenticated user object, having all the information contained in the (valid) access token available.
 To read more about custom UserProviders, please check Laravel's documentation about.

-If using this feature, obviously, values defined for user_provider_credential and token_principal_attribute will be ignored.
+If using this feature, the values defined for user_provider_credential and token_principal_attribute will be ignored.
+Requires 'load_user_from_database' to be true.
+Your custom method needs the parameters $token (an object) and $credentials (an associative array).

 ✔️ user_provider_credential